JoaoPito/PomodoroCLI/README.md

 I would kindly appreciate any contributions from developers who happen to have one.

 ## :onion: Customization
+The app settings can be found on the file **config.json** in the app's root folder.
+In this file is specified the default work/break session durations as well as any extension configuration parameter (The app must be started at least once for settings to appear).

-###  Ding sound
+###  Sounds
-**For now it's not possible to change the sound file name.
-This means that only .wav files are supported**

-This is the sound that is played when a session ends.
-It can be changed by replacing the **ding.wav** file with your custom audio file.
-Supported audio formats:
-- WAV
-- AIFF
-- MP3 (using ACM, DMO or MFT)
-- G.711 mu-law and a-law
-- ADPCM, G.722, Speex (using NSpeex)
-- WMA, AAC, MP4 and more others with Media Foundation
+The session end sound by default is located at the program folder and is called **sessionEnd.wav**, this file can be replaced or the file name can be changed on the **config.json** file.

-Pomogotchi uses the [NAudio](https://github.com/naudio/NAudio) C# audio library.
+Pomogotchi uses the [LibVLCSharp](https://github.com/videolan/libvlcsharp) C# audio library.